synfron/ReshaperForBurp/docs/Rules.md

 ### Comment

-Add a comment to the request/response line in the HTTP history
+Add a comment to the line item in the HTTP/WebSocket history

-Availability: HTTP
+Availability: HTTP, WebSocket

 #### Fields